Brandon Laird (basketball)

-Brandon Laird (born 1970s) is an American men's basketball coach.
-He was recently the interim head coach of Sacramento State.
+Brandon Laird (born 1970s) is an American men's basketball coach, currently the associate head coach at Idaho.
+He was previously the interim head coach of Sacramento State.

 Laird attended El Camino Fundamental High School.
 He walked on to the basketball team at UC Davis in 1997 and played sparingly as a freshman.
 Laird helped the team win the 1998 NCAA Division II men's basketball tournament and earn two conference titles.
 During his junior season, he emerged as a three-point shooting threat.